 Peggy Thomas has been cultivating curiosity for more than 20 years writing award-winning nonfiction for children, including her most recent title Full of Beans, How Henry Ford Grew a Car.
 She is also co-author of Anatomy of Nonfiction, the only writer’s guide for crafting true stories for children.

-Lisa Amstutz is the author of more than 100 children's books, including Applesauce Day (2017) and Finding a Dove for Gramps (2018).
+Lisa Amstutz is the author of more than 100 children's books, including Applesauce Day, Finding a Dove for Gramps, Amazing Amphibians, and Plants Fight Back.
 Lisa specializes in topics related to science and agriculture.
 Her work has also appeared in a wide variety of magazines and newspapers.
-Lisa serves as a volunteer judge at Rate Your Story and as assistant regional advisor for SCBWI: Northern Ohio.
-Her background includes a B.A. in Biology and an M.S. in Environmental Science/Ecology.
-For more on Lisa's books, critique services and mentorships, see www.LisaAmstutz.com.
+Lisa's background includes a B.A. in Biology and an M.S. in Environmental Science/Ecology.
+For more information, see www.LisaAmstutz.com.

 Nancy Churnin is the award-winning author of eight picture book biographies including Irving Berlin, the Immigrant Boy Who Made America Sing, a Sydney Taylor Book Award Notable and National Council for the Social Studies Notable; Manjhi Moves a Mountain, winner of the South Asia Book Award and the Anne Izard Storytellers Choice Award and a Junior Library Guild selection, and The William Hoy Story, on multiple state reading lists.
 A former theater critic for The Dallas Morning News and the Los Angeles Times, Nancy is a full-time children’s book writer living in North Texas with her husband, Dallas Morning News arts writer Michael Granberry, a dog named Dog, and two cantankerous cats.